Lamin: Maintenance of nuclear shape

 Due to their properties as a type of IF protein, lamins provide support for maintaining the shape of the nucleus.
 They also play an indirect role in anchoring the nucleus to the endoplasmic reticulum, forming a continuous unit within the cell.
 This is accomplished by lamin and lamin-interacting proteins (SUN1/SUN2) connecting with proteins on the outer nuclear membrane.
 These proteins in turn interact with cytoskeletal elements of the endoplasmic reticulum, forming a strong complex that can withstand mechanical stress.
 Nuclei that lack lamins or have mutated versions have a deformed shape and do not function properly.

 Mitosis

-During mitosis, lamins are phosphorylated by Mitosis-Promoting Factor (MPF), which drives the disassembly of the lamina and the nuclear envelope.
+During mitosis, lamins are phosphorylated by the mitosis-promoting factor (MPF), which drives the disassembly of the lamina and the nuclear envelope.
 This allows chromatin to condense and the DNA to be replicated.
 After chromosome segregation, dephosphorylation of nuclear lamins by a phosphatase promotes reassembly of the nuclear envelope.